Configure8inc/c8-helm-repository/helm-charts/c8/AWS-IAM-SA.md

 ## Step 4: Configure AWS access for the discovery job using service account (AWS EKS)

+This method outlines how to configure AWS access for discovery jobs using a service account, specifically within AWS EKS (Elastic Kubernetes Service).
+It involves setting up a dedicated service account in Kubernetes that is linked to an IAM role, providing the necessary permissions for discovery tasks within the AWS environment.
+This setup ensures secure and efficient access management, tailored for discovery operations in Kubernetes-managed AWS services.

 ### Step 1: Create IAM Role for C8 and DJM Service Accounts

 ### Step 1.1: Create IAM Policy